 The Love Group develops themes in molecular inorganic chemistry for a diverse range of scientific challenges.

-Keywords: Transition metal and f-element chemistry related to sustainable energy processes, catalysis, supramolecular recognition and catalysis, ligand/macrocycle design, and extractive metallurgy.
+Keywords: Transition metal and f-element chemistry related to sustainable energy processes, catalysis, supramolecular recognition and catalysis, ligand/macrocycle design, and metal recovery and recycling.

 Redox Catalysis by Dinuclear and Multinuclear Pacman Complexes